Table of contents

-Familial pancreatic cancer includes inherited mutations are genetic changes passed from parent to child.
-This includes having a family history of pancreatic cancer or other cancers in the family.
+Familial pancreatic cancer includes inherited mutations, genetic changes passed from parent to child.
+This includes having a family history of pancreatic cancer or other types in the family.
 About 10% of patients diagnosed with pancreatic cancer have some form of hereditary component.

-Having a family member with other genetic syndromes, including cystic fibrosis, familial adenomatous polyposis (FAP), Lynch syndrome and familial atypical mole-malignant melanoma (FAMMM) syndrome, may also increase risk.
-Other genes associated with pancreatic cancer include:
+Having a family member with other genetic syndromes, including cystic fibrosis, familial adenomatous polyposis (FAP), Lynch syndrome, and familial atypical multiple mole malignant melanoma (FAMMM) syndrome, may also increase the risk of developing pancreatic cancer.
+Other genes associated with a higher risk of pancreatic cancer include:

 PRSS1: Gene mutations in the PRSS1 gene cause most cases of familial pancreatitis.
 This gene makes instructions for an enzyme in the pancreas that helps with the digestion of food.
 It is estimated that 65 to 80 percent of people with hereditary pancreatitis have mutations in the PRSS1 gene.